 Aaron Burr’s attempt to claim British citizenship.
-Burr on Lord Liverpool’s reaction (Hawkesbury was Liverpool’s courtesy title before the death of his father):
+Burr wrote this about Lord Liverpool’s reaction (Hawkesbury was Liverpool’s courtesy title before the death of his father):

 At 12 called at Reeves’s.
 He showed me a letter from Colonel Jenkinson about my pretensions as a British subject.
 Dampier has given opinion that I may resume at pleasure, the Lord Chancellor, Eldon, that I cannot, and am forever an alien.
 The Attorney-General is doubting.
 Lord Hawkesbury thinks the claim monstrous.
 I begin to think the policy of this brusque movement very doubtful.

 If there’s anything else you’re curious about, please let me know. ♥